Platform

 Embodied Carbon Scope

-• Building structure
+• Building structure and foundation

-• Cladding, glazing, and roofing
+• Cladding, glazing, and roofing and their replacement over time

-• Interior fit-out
+• Interior fit-out and its replacement over time

-• MEP systems
+• MEP systems and its replacement over time

-• PV arrays
+• PV arrays and their replacement over time

 Operational Carbon Scope

-Sequestered Carbon Scope
+Stored Carbon Scope

 Calculations

-Embodied Carbon Emissions
+Calculating Embodied Carbon

-Where A is the total building area, xi is the quantity of the contributor i per building area, and ci is the carbon intensity per unit of the contributor i .
+Where A is the total building area, xi is the quantity of the contributor i per building area, and ci is the carbon intensity per unit of the contributor i.

 For example, a 10,000 sf building may use 4 pounds of reinforcing steel per square foot of floor area, and the reinforcing steel may have a carbon intensity of 500 grams (0.5 kilograms) of carbon dioxide-equivalent emissions per pound of steel (not actual values and for illustrative purposes only).
 Taking the product of these three hypothetical quantities yields the contribution of reinforcing steel to that building's embodied carbon emission:

-For n number of contributors to the embodied emissions, where A is the total building area,xi is the quantity of the contributor i per building area, ci is the carbon intensity per unit of the contributor i , and ri is the number of replacements of the contributor i before the target date.
+For n number of contributors to the embodied emissions, where A is the total building area, xi is the quantity of the contributor i per building area, ci is the carbon intensity per unit of the contributor i, and ri is the number of replacements of the contributor i before the target date.

-Operational Carbon EmissionsThe operational emissions of the project are assessed annually and summed across all years before the target date.
+The operational emissions of the project are assessed annually and summed across all years before the target date.
 The equation is similar to the equation for embodied emissions, with two key differences: first, the quantity x is substituted for the energy use intensity (EUI) e; second, the equation is a double summation, once across all the fuel types in the building and again across all years between the building's completion and the target year.
-The total operational emissions assessed by c.scale are represented by this expression:
+The total operational emissions assessed by the Carbon Title Calculator are represented by this expression:

-For m total years between the building's completion and the target year and across o fuel types, where A is the total building area, etj is the energy use per building area (EUI) in year t of fuel j, and ctj is the carbon intensity per energy unit in year t of fuel j
+For m total years between the building's completion and the target year and across o fuel types, where A is the total building area, etj is the energy use per building area (EUI) in year t of fuel j, and ctj is the carbon intensity per energy unit in year t of fuel j.

-Biogenic Carbon SequestrationIn the c.scale model , landscaping and the use of structural timber contribute to biogenic carbon sequestration.
-Carbon sequestration in structural materials is assessed once at the beginning of the project, and landscape sequestration is assessed each year.
+In the Carbon Title Calculator, landscaping and the use of structural timber contribute to biogenic carbon storage.
+Carbon storage in structural materials is assessed once in the first year of the project, and landscape sequestration is assessed each year.
 Biogenic carbon sequestration is evaluated with the following expression:

-Where xi is the amount of carbon-sequestering timber structural material i, Ci is the carbon sequestration per unit i, Ak is the area A of carbon-sequestering planting type k, and Ck is the carbon sequestration in year t per area of planting k.
+Where xi is the amount of carbon-sequestering timber structural material i, Ci is the carbon sequestration per unit i, is the area A of carbon-sequestering planting type k, and Ck is the carbon sequestration in year t per area of planting k.